Six steps to a sweet space.

 The first phase of design is to explore basic spatial relationships and determine the right layout and configuration for your space.
 We'll explore several different ideas until you are comfortable and excited with the design.
 This is a fun, interactive process with tracing paper, lots of creativity, and maybe even a beer or two.
 We will then prepare a basic set of drawings and specifications with just enough detail for a contractor to prepare ballpark estimates for your project.

 We have a trusted group of builders we can recommend, or are happy to work with your preferred contractor as well.
-We recommend interviewing 2-3 builders before making a decision.
+We recommend interviewing a couple builders and making a decision based on quality and trust instead over price.
 Upon getting the initial estimates, you will have good information to decide on moving ahead, making any project scope adjustments, or waiting on construction until a later date.

 4. Detail Drawings and Selections